RobsonPontin/openai-winrt/README.md

 # WinRT SDK for OpenAI DALL·E

-A community-maintained (unofficial) OpenAI WinRT SDK that can be used with UWP (Universal Windows Platform) apps.
+A community-maintained (unofficial) OpenAI WinRT SDK that can be used with UWP (Universal Windows Platform) and/or WinUI 3 (Desktop) apps for both C++ and C# languages.

 For more information visit https://openai.com/.